 Davita Silfen Glasberg became interim Dean for the College of Liberal Arts and Sciences in 2017.
-She joined UConn in 1988 as an assistant professor, and was head of the Department of Sociology from 2004 to 2011.
+She joined UConn in 1988 as an assistant professor, was head of the Department of Sociology from 2004 to 2011, and served as CLAS Associate Dean of Social Science and Undergraduate Education from 2011-2017.
 Her research interests are political sociology and political economy; human rights; race, class, and gender; and social inequality.
+Her co-edited book, Human Rights in Our Own Back Yard: Injustice and Resistance in the United States received the 2012 Hirabayashi Book Award for Best Book from the American Sociological Association Human Rights Section.
 In 2004 and 2011 she won the sociology department’s faculty mentoring award.
 She earned her BA cum laude and a master’s degree in sociology from Brooklyn College of the City University of New York, and master’s and Ph.D. degrees in sociology from the State University of New York at Stony Brook.

 Robin Côté became associate dean for physical sciences after serving as associate head of the Department of Physics from 2014 to 2016.
 He earned his BS in physics from Université du Québec à Rimouski (QC, Canada), his MS in physics from Laval University (QC, Canada), and his Ph.D. from the Massachusetts Institute of Technology.
 Before arriving at UConn in 1999, he was an ITAMP Postdoctoral Fellow at the Harvard-Smithsonian Center for Astrophysics.
 His most recent research includes understanding and controlling long-range interactions in ultracold systems for applications in quantum information science, ultracold chemistry, Rydberg physics, and few and many-body phenomena.